Friday, September 27, 2024

 In real-life-time, Trump supporting white supremacists have been planning to arrest politicians and take over the government, or at least the US capital.
 The protest that never was a protest but always maybe intended to be a riot shut everything down on Jan.
 6, Trump instigated and encouraged it, and now we’re all wondering how Biden’s inauguration will go in two days.
 They won’t go away when Trump leaves but kind of like a nice surprise many of them have been shut down across social media platforms and denounced by corporate and other entities (and most importantly some entities have taken money away from Trump, from his ability to fundraise, and from Trump politicians and other supporters).
 They won’t go away but there are ways to fight against their having free reign to organize, spew hate, and encourage violence with the help of technology and no regulations on anything, if only those means continue to be utilized.

 And today is MLK Day.
 Falling between the Jan 6 white supremacist insurrection at the capital and the inauguration of Biden and Harris.
 Trump has been one of the most hateful and vile racists in office.
 And his actions have called attention to the perpetuation of white power in this country since before it was declared a country.
 White power in the most literal and general sense.
-White men built this country with slaves and via genocide of indigenous people.
-And MLK's words are as resonant today as ever:
+White men built this country with slaves and via genocide, stole lands and tried to destroy cultures of Indigenous people, imposed rigid forms of Christianity and white supremacy.
+MLK's words are as resonant today as ever:

 I must confess that over the last few years I have been gravely disappointed with the white moderate.
 I have almost reached the regrettable conclusion that the Negro's great stumbling block in the stride toward freedom is not the White Citizens Councillor or the Ku Klux Klanner but the white moderate who is more devoted to order than to justice; who prefers a negative peace which is the absence of tension to a positive peace which is the presence of justice; who constantly says, "I agree with you in the goal you seek, but I can't agree with your methods of direct action"; who paternalistically feels that he can set the timetable for another man's freedom; who lives by the myth of time; and who constantly advises the Negro to wait until a "more convenient season."
 Shallow understanding from people of good will is more frustrating than absolute misunderstanding from people of ill will.
 Lukewarm acceptance is much more bewildering than outright rejection.
 (MLK "Letter from Birmingham Jail")